totemcaf/ms-api/README.md

 the intention is to let the business logic be independent on technical decisions.

 A simple HTTP server was chosen mainly for its simplicity in this toy application.

+## Concurrency control

+To simplify the development of the project, no provision for concurrency was provided.
+It is possible for two simultaneous requests to operate on the same game and one of the requests will override the other request result.
+For a real production application this should be solved.

+Note: If time is available this will be solved by adding Optimistic Concurrency control strategy to the repository.

 # To run test